 Happy Valentine’s Day!
-I want you to have an amazing year that’s full of love and joy, not toxicant chemicals (aka free from chemicals that could make you sick!) 🙂
+I want you to have an amazing year that’s full of love and joy, not toxicant chemicals (aka free from chemicals that could make you sick and impact your health!) 🙂

 Valentine’s Day (and the rest of the year) is a great time to add a little romance and make sure that you and your partner are having the best time possible, and I want you to be as safe as possible!